One Batter to Target From Every Team vs ADP

 Austin Hays adp 286.
 My rank 261.

 The obvious answer here would have been Mancini, but after undergoing such a serious procedure, no one knows when or if he’ll be back this season.
 (Update* it has been reported that he will not return for the 2020 season) With his return date in question and the departure of Villar, scoring opportunities may be limited for the Orioles young and upcoming core.
 There are however, two guys, I’m actually very high on, Santander and Hays.
 Figured to bat third and first respectively and on a regular basis, I expect these two to provide excellent value so late in the draft.
 Santander hit 20 doubles and 20 homers last season in 93 games.
-While Hays, the top prospect for the O’s in 2018 raked in his limited opportunity, posting a .947 ops in 21 games and will even steal some bags.
+While Hays, the top prospect for the O’s in 2018, raked in his limited opportunity, posting a .947 OPS in 21 games and even stole a couple of bags.

 Boston Red Sox

 Micheal Chavis adp 254. my rank 236.